edwjonesga/ccu-classes/csc-245/ux-marks-the-spot/README.md

 1. The “My Rooms” page layout.
 2. The “Create Room” and “Join Room” forms.
 3. A simple success/failure message flow.
-   Have them annotate where API calls occur and where client-side validation is needed.
+   Annotate where API calls occur and where client-side validation is needed.

 ---